wizard-agb/primavera_sound_impact_analysis/README.md

 We created a scraper of Booking.com to get data for the selected weeks, and collected metadata for hotel advertisements in each city.

-We engineered features including hotel distance between each city

 We implemented the diff and diff analysis showing our city and event week control variable was highly significant leading to a nearly €106 increase in price.

 <img width="782" alt="Screenshot 2024-04-12 at 7 03 36 PM" src="https://github.com/agbennett-bse/primavera_sound_impact_analysis/assets/145025558/fc877e9a-ade0-4759-b189-9557aeb649b2">